Compression Stockings for Deep Vein Thrombosis

-You can purchase them from a medical supply store or a pharmacy if you have a doctor's prescription.
+You can buy them from a medical supply store or a pharmacy if you have a doctor's prescription.
 And some stockings are available without a prescription.
 These can be purchased online.
 If you buy online, be sure to buy the correct compression level recommended by your doctor.
 And be sure to buy the correct size stockings.
 If they fit right, they should be snug but comfortable.

-Medical experts do not agree on the usefulness of compression stockings to treat or prevent deep vein thrombosis.
+Medical experts don't agree on the usefulness of compression stockings to treat or prevent deep vein thrombosis.
 But these stockings are sometimes recommended to help relieve swelling and pain.
-Compression stockings can also lower your chance of developing postthrombotic syndrome.1
+Compression stockings can also lower your chance of developing post-thrombotic syndrome.1

 Compression stockings are also used to reduce the risk of deep leg vein thrombosis in people who are at high risk.